 There is extreme risk to your security in Yemen due to the volatile security situation, the very high threat from terrorism and risk of kidnapping by either Al-Qaida or local tribal groups.
 We advise against all travel.

 As there is no New Zealand diplomatic presence in Yemen, the ability of the government to assist New Zealand citizens is severely limited.
 The US and UK Embassies in Yemen, which have previously provided emergency assistance to New Zealanders, have reduced staffing due to the deteriorating situation and are extremely unlikely to be in a position to provide further assistance.
 You should take this into consideration if you decide to remain in Yemen against our advice.

-New Zealanders who choose to remain in Yemen should avoid any unnecessary travel, keep a low profile and maintain a high degree of personal security awareness and take all possible security precautions to protect their safety.
-Protests, demonstrations and large public gatherings should be avoided and extreme caution exercised in public places and, due to the kidnapping risk, we recommend varying travel times and routes to avoid establishing predictable behaviour.
+New Zealanders who choose to remain in Yemen against our advice should avoid any unnecessary travel, keep a low profile and maintain a high degree of personal security awareness and take all possible security precautions to protect their safety.
+Extreme caution should be exercised in public places and, due to the kidnapping risk, we recommend varying travel times and routes to avoid establishing predictable behaviour.
 In addition, we strongly recommend seeking professional security advice.
 New Zealanders remaining in Yemen should have their own contingency plan for departure in place and ensure they have adequate supplies of food, water, fuel, cash and essential medication stockpiled.

-There is a significant threat from terrorism in Yemen, including against Westerners and western interests.
+There is a significant threat from terrorism in Yemen, particularly against Westerners and western interests.
 Terrorist attacks could occur at any time, anywhere in Yemen, and could be directed at any location known to be frequented by expatriates and foreign travellers.
-Possible targets for terrorist attacks include (but are not limited to) Yemeni government buildings and facilities, embassies, hotels, restaurants, shopping areas, tourist sites, government offices, military and oil industry facilities, and transport and aviation interests.
+Possible targets for terrorist attacks include (but are not limited to) Yemeni government buildings and facilities, embassies, hotels, restaurants, shopping areas, tourist sites, military and oil industry facilities, and transport and aviation interests.
 Statements made by Yemeni-based terrorists indicate an ongoing intent to attack Westerners and western interests in Yemen.